survivejs/webpack-book/manuscript/developing_with_webpack/05_linting.md

 ### ESLint Tips

 I've collected assorted ESLint tips below.
 The great thing about ESLint is that you can shape it to your purposes.
-The community around it is strong and you can find good integration in other tooling as well.
+The community around it is strong, and you can find good integration in other tooling as well.

 * Generating a starting point - Sometimes you might want to rely on some existing preset or set up custom configuration.
 That's where `--init` can come in handy.
 You can run it from `npm bin` and you'll end up with a call like `node_modules/.bin/eslint --init`
-* Using custom formatting - ESLint supports custom formatters through `--format` parameter. [eslint-friendly-formatter](https://www.npmjs.com/package/eslint-friendly-formatter) is an example of a formatter that provides terminal friendly output.
+* Using custom formatting - ESLint supports custom formatters through `--format` parameter. [eslint-friendly-formatter](https://www.npmjs.com/package/eslint-friendly-formatter) is an example of a formatter that provides terminal-friendly output.
 This way you can jump conveniently straight to the warnings and errors from there.
 * Better performance by skipping webpack - Especially on bigger projects it may be beneficial to run ESLint outside of webpack.
 That keeps code compilation fast while still giving the advantage of linting.
 Solutions like [lint-staged](https://www.npmjs.com/package/lint-staged) and [fastlint](https://www.npmjs.com/package/fastlint) can make this even faster.
 * Better performance with a daemon - You can get more performance out of ESLint by running it through a daemon, such as [eslint_d](https://www.npmjs.com/package/eslint_d).
 Using it brings down the overhead and it can bring down linting times considerably.
 * Using ES6 features - ESLint supports ES6 features through configuration.
 You will have to specify the features to use through the [ecmaFeatures](http://eslint.org/docs/user-guide/configuring.html#specifying-language-options) property.